syncfusion-content/uwp-docs/uwp/Image-Editor/Z-Ordering.md

 ## SendBackward

-The [`SendBackward`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.ImageEditor.SfImageEditor.html#Syncfusion_UI_Xaml_ImageEditor_SfImageEditor_SendBackward) method is used to send the selected shapes/text to one step backward of a group of elements over an image.
+The [`SendBackward`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.ImageEditor.SfImageEditor.html#Syncfusion_UI_Xaml_ImageEditor_SfImageEditor_SendBackward) method is used to send the selected shapes or text one step backward within a group of elements over an image.

 {% tabs %}

 {% highlight C# %}

-   editor.SendBackward();
+    imageEditor.SendBackward();

 {% endhighlight %}